 Many companies prefer building their APIs for performing audit-related functions, authenticating data through digital signatures and hashes, generating key pairs and addresses, or using Blockchain for data storage and retrieval, smart contracts, and smart-asset lifecycle management.
 Today, pre-built APIs can be customized to suit individual enterprise needs.

-BaaS Platforms like Zeeve offers an interactive shell to members with administrator privileges to invite, add, remove, and change roles for all participants in the blockchain consortium, while user consortium members have view and change member name privileges only.
+BaaS Platforms like Zeeve offers an interactive shell to members with administrator privileges to invite, add, remove, and change roles for all participants in the blockchain consortium, while user consortium members have the view and change member name privileges only.

 Zeeve Platform features a standardized approach to deploy reliable Blockchain nodes and networks.
 It means better security and compliance and cost optimization for your Blockchain.
 Checkout features of Zeeve No Code Blockchain Platform or sign up for a free account.
 More than 2000+ developers and Blockchain companies across the globe trust Zeeve for deploying and managing their Blockchain DApps, Smart Contracts and underlying infrastructure.
 Zeeve supports standardized deployments for multiple Blockchain Protocols.
 Zeeve also supports all the major cloud providers for hosting and managing your Blockchain.
 This includes AWS, Azure, Google Cloud, Digital Ocean and IBM Cloud.
+Contact us today or sign up to learn how Zeeve experts can help you reap the benefits of Consortium Blockchain networks.